 Rooms at InterContinental Aqaba (Resort Aqaba) 8/10

-Rooms are what you would expect from an Intercontinental Resort – spacious and fitted with floor-to-ceiling windows, some directly facing the sea.
+Rooms are what you would expect from an Intercontinental Resort – spacious (I got an upgrade because of my Intercontinental Ambassador status) and fitted with floor-to-ceiling windows, some directly facing the sea.
 Rooms are not super new, but definitely not dated or old.
 There is a minibar and coffeemaker for in-room drinks, and a satellite TV.

 It never ceases to surprise me by the way how many pillows are placed in American-style hotels/resorts.